 Heat Exhaustion: Heat exhaustion is less dangerous than heat stroke.
 It typically occurs when people exercise heavily or work in a warm, humid place where body fluids are lost through heavy sweating.
 Fluid loss causes blood flow to decrease in the vital organs, resulting in a form of shock.
 Signs of heat exhaustion include cool, moist, pale, flushed or red skin; heavy sweating; headache; nausea or vomiting; dizziness; and exhaustion.
 Body temperature will be near normal.

 Heat Stroke: Also known as sunstroke, heat stroke is life-threatening.
 The victim’s temperature control system, which produces sweating to cool the body, stops working.
 The body temperature can rise so high that brain damage and death may result if the body is not cooled quickly.
 Signals include hot, red and dry skin; changes in consciousness; rapid, weak pulse; and rapid, shallow breathing.
-Body temperature can be very high – sometimes as high as 105 degrees F. Medical attention is necessary.
+Body temperature can be very high – sometimes as high as 105°F. Medical attention is necessary.